finnzeng/Data-Structures-and-Algorithms-specialization-University-of-California-San-Diego/README.md

 # Data Structures and Algorithms specialization offered by University of California San Diego and National Research University Higher School of Economics
 This specialization content can be found [here](https://www.coursera.org/specializations/data-structures-algorithms) on coursera
+please note that solutions to different questions are completed in python language, so you complete solutions are there in `.py` files and `.ipynb` files. cpp and java files are just starter files provided by coursera.
 <p align="center">
 <a target="_blank">
         <img src="https://d3njjcbhbojbot.cloudfront.net/api/utilities/v1/imageproxy/https://coursera-course-photos.s3.amazonaws.com/fb/434400d9ac11e5afbfa359f34ae5f0/logo3.png?auto=format%2Ccompress&dpr=2.625"